 They made their home near Farmington, and John made his business calls in Ohiopyle.

 Double tragedy struck this young family in the autumn of 1906.
-Struggling with a pregnancy, Lottie gave birth to a stillborn baby, gender unknown.
-Lottie herself died the same day, Oct.
-13, 1906, at the age of 25 years, six months.
+Struggling with a pregnancy, Lottie gave birth on Oct.
+13, 1906 to a stillborn baby, gender unknown.
+Lottie herself died the same day, at the age of 25 years, six months.
 She was buried with the baby in her arms in the Bryner Ridge Cemetery near Ohiopyle, where her mother and other relatives already were at eternal rest.

 Any other details of their lives are lost in the misty haze of the past.